canjs/canjs/docs/can-guides/commitment/recipes/playlist-editor/playlist-editor.md

   $(element).on('dropon', function(ev, drop, drag) {...});
   ```

-  Notice that `drag` is the 2nd argument to the event.
+  Notice that `drop` is now the 2nd argument to the event.
 You can listen to
   `drop` events in [can-stache], and pass the `drag` argument to a function, like:

   ```html
   ($dropon)="addVideo(%arguments[2])"
   ```

-- You will need to associate the drag objects with the video being
+- You will need to associate the drag objects with the video being dragged so
-  dragged so, when a `drop` happens, you can know which video is being dropped.
-The
+  you know which video is being dropped when a `drop` happens.
+The following
-  following utilities help create that association:
+  utilities help create that association:

   - The `drag.element` is the jQuery-wrapped element that the user initiated the
     drag motion upon.